k3tikvats/k3tikvats/README.md

 <!-- - 🔭 I’m currently working on [ MOOFLI ](https://github.com/NAME-ASHWANIYADAV/moofli_fullstack)-->
 - 🌱 I’m currently learning MERN stack and Deep Learning
-- 👀 I’m interested in Web3, ML-DL and CyberSec
+- 👀 I’m interested in ML-DL and CyberSecurity
 <!-- 👯 I’m looking to collaborate on open-source projects-->
-- 💬 Ask me about DSA, JS, Flutter, and Dart
+- 💬 Ask me about DSA, JS, Flutter, and Dart, Machine Learning
 - 📫 How to reach me:  kartikvatsdtu@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I like hacking into other systems!